mattmceuen/airskiff/README.rst

 * Download, build, and containerize the Airship projects above from source
 * Stand up a Kubernetes cluster via KubeADM
-* Deploy Pegleg, Shipyard, Deckhand, and Armada via the Helm CLI
+* Deploy Shipyard, Deckhand, and Armada via the Helm CLI
 * Deploy OpenStack using Airship, declarative YAMLs, and OpenStack-Helm charts

 There is a set of scripts for ceph- and nfs-backed cluster storage.
 To deploy